 SMS MARKET-MAKING PROJECT by NOKIA CHINA

-Beijing, May 1999 I started my second project in China.
-The first had been PrePaid Project which ended with launch of China's first PrePaid service and SIMcard package).
+Beijing, May 1999 I started my second project in China (first was PrePaid Project which ended with launch of China's first PrePaid service and SIMcard package).
 The goal was to reach markets that didn't exist yet, i.e. market making, to activate SMS text messaging business in China.
 SMS was already popular in Europe but not much known outside.
-Target of the project was to activate SMS texting as the second mobile service after “voice” in China, and to raise Nokia's market share in China.
+We wanted to activate SMS texting as the second mobile service after “voice” in China, and raise Nokia's market share in China.
 Project took 1,5 years till the end of 2000.

 Back in 1999 China had only 0,5 million Internet users but 10 million GSM mobile phone users.
 Motorola's pagers were common.
-SMS Market-Making Project aimed to help China Mobile and China Unicom to make more money with their fast growing mobile subscriber bases, and to work with the ecosystem and partnerships by linking Internet content into mobile.
+SMS Market-Making For China Mobile and China Unicom this project aimed more money with their fast growing mobile subscriber bases, and to work with the ecosystem and partnerships by linking Internet content into mobile.

 SMS IS NEVER FOR CHINA

 I soon realized that activating SMS in China was not going to be easy and straightforward project.